mlogan914/toronto-climate-data/README.md

 # Mini-Project - Toronto Climate Data

 ## 1. Business Scenario
-The objective is to process Canadian Climate data.
+The objective is to process Canadian Climate data using command line interface (CLI).
-Usually, if we want to download the weather data manually, we go to the website directly and use the GUI to navigate: https://climate.weather.gc.ca/historical_data/search_historic_data_e.html.
-However, this project was performed via CLI

 ## 2. Business Requirements
-- Download the data from Canadian Climate.
+- Download the data from Canadian Climate located at :https://climate.weather.gc.ca/historical_data/search_historic_data_e.html.
-- Concatenate the downloaded files into one final csv file, called all_years.csv.
+- Append the downloaded files into one final csv file, named all_years.csv.
 - All scripts, data and final csv file is pushed to this Github repository using shell commands.

 ## 3. Deliverable
 - Shell script: Use a shell script to control every operation, including data downloading, log setting, python script running.
-- Python script: Use a Python script to concatenate all downloaded data into one file.
+- Python script: Use a Python script to append downloaded data into one file.
 - all_years.csv: This is the output file of concatenated downloads.

 ## 4. Program Procedure
-1. Download data with shell command(s)
+1. Download data using shell commands
-2. Concatenate data into one file using a python script
+2. Write a Python script to append data into a single file, save the output, and print execution status using a shell command
-3. Save output file in the python script
-4. Print out 'SUCCESS' with shell command
-5. Create a repository in github, and upload the file to a repo with git
+3. Create a repository in github, and upload the file to a repo with git via CLI

 The Shell script will call the Python Script to finish the Python work.